MAVRG/meidai-data-tools/tsukuba2017_jrm/README.md

 This is a set of tools to be used alongside the [2017 Tsukuba Challenge Dataset](https://goo.gl/k2pGHE).
 This dataset contains 3D Lidar (HDL-32) dynamic object detection and tracking data.
 The objects are largely pedestrians, some cyclists and others, in particular robots.

 The tracking data of 15 runs is given, raw data and convenient pickle files.
 A pickle file containing all available data is also available.
 In each pickle file, you will find raw tracking information, b-spline smoothed, and filtered tracks.
 Segmented pointclouds of the detected dynamic objects are also given.
-Some sample data, as well as the Tsukuba lidar map, is given in this package.
+A sample pickle file is given, as well as the Tsukuba lidar map, is given in this package.
+Please follow the above link for the raw data and complete pickle files.

 ### Packages
 ##### dict_tools